Classification of Printers: Based on Use and Features

 Multifunction Printers (All-in-One)

 Multifunction printers can print, scan, copy, and sometimes fax.
-They save space and money by combining tasks.
+They save space because you don’t need separate machines.
+These are ideal for homes and offices that require more features in a single device.

 Output Type Printers